 We recommend going the North Shore route because the hike is slightly shorter, muddy potential low & you can satiate that hungry appetite after the long hike at nearby restaurants.

 The hike is about two miles in with a slightly rocky terrain.
-Make sure to wear sunscreen as there's no shade or trees close by.
+Make sure to wear sunscreen as there's no shade or trees nearby.
 Once you approach a sign describing the seabird sanctuary behind the gated door, you're there!

 Ka'ena Point is a 59-acre protected nature reserve, home to native Hawaiian plants, birds & monk seals.